Runescrye/CustomMonsters/README.md

 In Roll20, add the "importmonster4e.js" script for your games Roll20 API.
 Use the generated !c command in chat with a selected token to assign the token all the relevant powers and stats.

 It hasn't been tested on a whole lot of creatures,

+# Credits
+Vorpal for writing the initial Roll20 JS import script.